Dhruv1777/Renewable_Energy_Analysis/README.md

 Results:
 Optimal lambda for minimizing cross-validation error: 2.007.
+Metrics: MSE = 365.604
+RMSE = 19.12078
+MAE = 15.25953
-Metrics: MSE = 365.604, RMSE = 19.12078, MAE = 15.25953, R-squared = 0.5304.
+R-squared = 0.5304.
-Comparison: Ridge regression shows slightly better predictive accuracy than the multivariate model, with lower RMSE and MSE, suggesting effectiveness in addressing multicollinearity.

 ![ridge_reg.png](./images/ridge_reg.png)

 ![ridge_coeffs.png](./images/Ridge_reg_coeffs.png)

+To compare with the standard multivariate model, I would have to calculate MSE, RMSE, and MAE for it as well.

+Multivariate model:
+MSE = 357.1079
+RMSE: 18.8973
+MAE: 14.92236
+R-squared (already calculated with the model earlier): 0.529

-## Conclusion
+## Conclusion & Comparison:
-The ridge regression model, with its control for multicollinearity and overfitting, offers a slightly more accurate prediction of renewable energy usage than the simple multivariate regression, despite the complexities identified with some predictor variables.
+The ridge regression has a marginally higher R-squared value but higher error terms.
+Based on the higher error terms, I would suggest the standard multivariate model to be better.
+However, given the pressence of multicollinearity there could be something else at play here.

 The fact of 'unexpected' behavior in predictor variables - (i) access to electricity and GDP per capita has a negative significance & (ii) GDP per capita and overall GDP point in opposite directions - still remain despite addressing multicollinearity.